-City Parks and Zoo's revenue budget increases by 6.3% to R892.3 million.
-The expenditure budget increases by 6.3% to R892.3 million in line with revenue.
+City Parks and Zoo's revenue budget increases by 15% to R965.5 million.
+The increase is due to the transfer of grass cutting services (centralisation) to the entity.
+The expenditure budget increases by 15% to R965.5 million in line with revenue.
 The subsidy allocation to City Parks and Zoo increases by 7% to R736.3 million.
 Below is a highlight of programmes that are addressed within the budget: